-5. Stamp duties (stamp duty and stamp duty land tax)

-a) The scope of stamp duty and stamp duty land tax: [3]

-- i) Identify the property in respect of which stamp duty and stamp duty land tax is payable. - b) Identify and advise on the liabilities arising on documented transfers.
-[3] - i) Advise on the stamp duties payable on transfers of shares and securities - ii) Advise on the stamp duties payable on transfers of land - c) The use of exemptions and reliefs in deferring and minimising stamp duties: [3] - i) Identify transfers involving no consideration - ii) Advise on group transactions - d) Understand and explain the systems by which stamp duties are administered.
+- Corporation tax rates for companies in the process of winding up. - Relief for overseas tax as an expense. - Detailed knowledge of specific double taxation agreements. - Migration of a UK resident company. - Mixer companies. - Detailed computational questions on the carry back and carry forward of unrelieved foreign tax. - Quarterly accounting for income tax. - Stamp taxes (stamp duty, stamp duty reserve tax, and stamp duty land tax) - a) The scope of stamp taxes: [3] - i) Identify the property in respect of which stamp taxes are payable. - b) Identify and advise on the liabilities arising on transfers.
+[3] - i) Advise on the stamp taxes payable on transfers of shares and securities - ii) Advise on the stamp taxes payable on transfers of land - c) The use of exemptions and reliefs in deferring and minimising stamp taxes: [3]

+- i) Identify transfers involving no consideration - ii) Advise on group transactions - d) Understand and explain the systems by which stamp taxes are administered.
 [2]

-The scope of stamp duty and stamp duty land tax:
+The scope of stamp taxes:

-Leases
+Leases.

-The liabilities arising on documented transfers:
+The liabilities arising on transfers: